mckeeh3/woe-sim/README.md

 # Where on Earth Simulator (woe-sim) Microservice

 This microservice simulates geographically distributed IoT devices.
-This service manages the cretion, state, and deletion of IoT devices.
+This service manages the creation, state, and deletion of IoT devices.

 ### Design notes